XieYuanCode/ahp-vue-decorator/README.md

 The data object map from dm for the Vue instance

-    import { Data, FromDm } from "aui-vue-decorator"
+    import { Data, FromDm } from "ahp-vue-decorator"

     @Data @FromDm foo: string
     @Data @FromDm bar: string